Ukraine court releases key MH17 witness | DW | 05.09.2019

 A contentious release

 Tsemakh was released inspite of the international community calling for Ukraine not to allow him to travel to Russia.
-Dutch prosecutors fear this would mean a loss of a key witness in the investigation into Flight MH17, which was shot down en-route from Amsterdam to Kuala Lumpur in 2014.
+Dutch prosecutors fear this would mean a loss of a key witness in the investigation into Flight MH17, which was shot down en rout from Amsterdam to Kuala Lumpur in 2014.

 The Dutch prosecutors were supported by 40 European politicans who on Wednesday wrote to Ukrainian President Volodymyr Zelenskiy with the same request, according to European Parliament member Kati Piri.
 European lawmakers described him as a "key subject" and asked that Kiev make him still available for testimony into the probe.